 - The Superintendent of Schools communicated the first draft of this reopening plan at the June 17, 2021 Board of Education meeting. - This plan remains a fluid document.
-If changes are recommended and adopted, revisions will be posted on the district website. - The Superintendent of Schools will communicate this plan to families via email, social media, and the district website ahead of the start of school. - This updated Operation Plan will be presented to the Scotch Plains-Fanwood Board of Education at their regular meeting on September 1, 2021.

-Communication of Positive COVID-19 Cases

-- Positive cases of COVID-19 and quarantines will be updated each Friday on the COVID-19 dashboard which is located on the district website. - The district will report daily through Swiftk12 the number of positive cases and the schools.
-School officials will advise families and staff if they have a direct exposure to a confirmed case. - All cases will be reported to the local health departments.
+If changes are recommended and adopted, revisions will be posted on the district website. - The Superintendent of Schools will communicate this plan to families via email, social media, and the district website ahead of the start of school. - This updated Operation Plan will be presented to the Scotch Plains-Fanwood Board of Education at their regular meeting on September 1, 2021. - Communication of Positive COVID-19 Cases - As of January 3, 2022 positive COVID-19 cases are sent district wide each Monday and reflect the number of cases from the week prior. - Positive daily cases of COVID-19 are updated each day on the COVID-19 dashboard which is located on the district website. - School officials will advise families and staff if they have a direct exposure to a confirmed case. - All cases will be reported to the local health departments.